 - Pictures of the stills can be found on this September 2018 distillery profile and on the company’s instagram page.

 - For the interested, the sustainability practises of the distillery can be found on their website.

-- As always, chapeau to Mr. and Mrs. Rum for the provision of the 2021 advent calendar, from which this sample came.
+- As always, thanks to Mr. & Mrs. Rum for the provision of the 2021 advent calendar, from which this sample came.